 As with any outdoor experience, itinerary may of course be subject to change depending on factors such as weather conditions.

-After a hearty breakfast, you will harness your team to begin your tour.
+After a hearty breakfast, you will prepare and pack, then harness your team to begin your tour.
 Your first day of sledding takes you approx. 30km towards your first wilderness cabin, located next to the river.
 The river has open water throughout the year.
 You will be sledding in Kirjesålandet Nature Reserve, part of the 5500sq.km Vindelfjällen (Vindel Mountains) reserve, Europe's largest protected area.
 You take care of your team before preparing a traditional Swedish evening meal together, which will typically be moose and potatoes fried on a traditional outdoor cooking pan, a "muurikka".

 After breakfast and taking care of the dogs, you load the sleds and head into a beautiful mountain landscape, though silent pine forests shaped by the arctic environment.
 The tranquility and solitude of this area is inspiring.
 This section of Swedish Lapland is very little visited and you may feel as if you are the only persons on the planet!
 The afternoon brings you to the next wilderness cabin for the night, where you can enjoy a wilderness sauna - a very special experience and the ideal way to end a day's sledding!

 You should find that you are confident musher by this time and know the different personalities of your dogs well.
 Your final day of sledding sees you sledding through ancient spruce forest on your way back to the husky camp, where you unharness your sleds and team before a final dinner together and chance to reflect on your adventure.
 You will have become much more confident in handling your sled and made some new four-footed friends, and should be justly proud of your mushing skills by the end of your tour!
 Accommodation at the guest house.